San Fran Taxi Driver Drug Testing

 Strict alcohol guidelines have also been put in place to ensure taxi drivers are not in the possession of or consuming alcohol or medications that may be effected by it while performing “safety-sensitive functions.”
 Drivers are at risk of being suspended from operation if a test conducted by a trained breath alcohol technician with an externally calibrated evidential breathing device (EBT) produces a reading of a blood alcohol concentration of 0.02 or greater.

 There are some gray areas of the new testing policy when it comes to over-the-counter drugs and prescription drugs legally obtained by the driver, however, the gray area is largely circumstantial.
 Prescription medications must be accompanied by a written letter from the prescribing doctor with detailed information regarding the name of the driver, type of drug, dosage information and an acknowledgment that the medication is safe to take while operating a vehicle when taken properly.
 This notice is required prior to conducting business as a cab driver and must be presented to the overseeing taxi company when applicable.

 All drug tests will be conducted by predetermined drug testing locations in California that have been approved by the U.S. Department of Health and Human Services (DHHS).
-Drivers who need to find a clinic can search here:

 Every test is performed by a trained laboratory technicians and all results are reviewed by medical review officers (MRO) who are trained physicians.
 The thoroughness of the testing process is done to guarantee the integrity of the testing process and results, as protective measures for the taxi driver and to prevent test results from being attributed incorrectly to them.